Random Spanning Trees for Expanders, Sparsifiers, and Virtual Network Security: Discussion

 \section{Discussion}

-We have presented in this paper methods for constructing a flexible, on-demand network service over SDN enabled architecture with defined policy of message sending scheme which can be deployed by service providers, commercial companies, or private users.
-We have shown that constructing overlay network with expansion properties in combination of randomized message sending policy, we were able to achieve uniform dispersion of network traffic and consequently with high distribution monitoring the network requiring relatively small number of monitors, in particular $O(n / \log n)$ monitors are enough to cover the complete overlay network when each path is of length $O(\log^2 n)$ physical edges.
-The overlay network can be constructed in distributed manner, converging faster towards the required features.
-The constructed overlay network graph is a sparse connected graph, approximating the primal weighted graph if $O(n \log n / \epsilon^2)$ edges are included in the construction.
+We have presented a method for constructing a flexible, on-demand network service over SDN-enabled architecture.
+The network architecture has features of expander graphs and employs a random-routing policy for sending messages.
+We have shown that using such architecture allows us to monitor with high probability the entire network traffic, requiring a relatively small number of monitors.
+While the network architecture keeps being simple in construction, so that service providers, commercial companies, or private users can easily deploy it on-demand.

+In particular, we have shown that $\bigO(n / \log n)$ monitors are enough to cover the entire overlay network when each path is of length $\bigO(\log^2 n)$ physical edges.
+The overlay network can be constructed in a distributed manner, converging faster towards the required features.
+The construction is achieved through random spanning trees generation.
+We have shown that the constructed overlay network graph is a sparse connected graph, which spectrally approximates the primal weighted graph if $\bigO(\log n / \epsilon^2)$ trees are included.
+Consequently, monitors located on the vertices of the overlay network can sample the substrate network traffic within $(1 \pm \epsilon)$ factor.

+Further, we have shown that the network flows in our constructed architecture are uniformly dispersed resulting in a high level of monitorability.
+Namely, each monitor is equally likely to be exposed to the network traffic.
+Additionally, we have identified that applying our construction method results also in a high level of anonymity.

-Further, we have shown that our construction method can be applied for providing anonymity network.
-This work presents, first of its kind as far as the authors know, anonymity on-demand network service.
-The NaaS architecture of the network can mitigate most of the known attacks to anonymity networks.
-Notably, attacks that congest the network or result in relay server denial of service can be coped with on-demand nature of the network.
-If the user, who deployed the anonymity network, suspects that overtime the relays are compromised, he/she can periodically shut down the service and re-deploy it with different nodes and even with different topology.
-This kind of service can be suitable for private communication use among trusting parties.
+Uniquely, this work presents the first of its kind, as far as the authors know, anonymity on-demand network service.
+The NaaS architecture of the network can mitigate most of the known attacks on anonymity networks.
+Notably, attacks that congest the network or result in relay server denial of service can be coped with the on-demand nature of the network.
+If the user, who deployed the anonymity network, suspects that over time the relays are compromised, they can periodically shut down the service and re-deploy it with a different network topology.
+This kind of service can be suitable for private communication use among trusted parties.